gorthal/solidaritybundle2021/README.md

-# A Charity Fundraiser Driven by Tabletop Roleplaying
+# A Charity Fundraiser Driven by TTRPG
 Call to TTRPG publishers, editor and authors all around the globe on itch.io

 ![poster of the CyberonConv third edition](https://i.imgur.com/Jm4BZnK.jpeg)